tkrajcar/simple-api-field-control/README.md

 [![Gem Version](https://badge.fury.io/rb/simple-api-field-control.png)](http://badge.fury.io/rb/simple-api-field-control)
 [![Build Status](https://travis-ci.org/tkrajcar/simple-api-field-control.png?branch=master)](https://travis-ci.org/tkrajcar/simple-api-field-control)

+## EOL Notice

+**Since getting familiar with [active_model_serializers](https://github.com/rails-api/active_model_serializers), I now consider that gem to be vastly superior to this implementation.
+I'm keeping this around since it might be interesting to somebody, but have no intention of doing further work on it.**

+## Usage

 Ever needed to simply include or exclude a few calculated fields/virtual attributes/custom methods in your serialization?
 This gem makes it simple and supports both JSON and XML rendering.

-## Usage

 1. Include `gem "simple-api-field-control"` in your Gemfile.
 2. In your model class where you want to use this module, add `include SimpleAPIFieldControl`.